CottageCabbage/Tomato-Salad/README.md

 My attempts at making a Pomodoro Timer.
 Currently, it's only html-css-js, coupled with Electron.
 Maybe in the future, once I'm more familiar with then, will try to make it with some Framework.

-<h2 align='center'>Goals:</h2>

-### GUI:

-#### General:
-+ At all times, in the bottom left and right corners of the screen, will be two buttons.
-Through then, alternate between tabs of application.
-Supposed to work with left and right arrows too.
-Maybe option to hide them.
-When alternating between tabs, the buttons available are supposed to change too.

-+ The SETTINGS button, however, is static, and will always be on the top-left corner of the screen.

-#### TIMER:
-+ Once inputs (Integers above 0 (Checked with the `check_if_values_valid` function)) have been typed in, and the '#confirm-values' button clicked, swap tabs from "#timer-values-inputs-container" to "#timer-display-container".

-> Now, this is done through alternating through .style.display = 'none'/'flex'.
-In the future, make this prettier (transition?
-Left-to-right, or opacity change, coupled with z-index?).
-Relevant function is `swap_tabs()`.

-> If values not valid, an alert is called.
-That's also pretty ugly.
-Change it if possible.

-+ Once values have been validated and tabs swapped, call for `startTimer()` with the variable `work_timer` as parameter.
-The variable `timer_status` should also be set to 'work', through this may be done outside of function.

 ### User Stories